 Fish – a diet rich in omega-3 can help reduce cortisol and adrenaline levels when you’re feeling tense.
-One study showed a 20 percent reduction in anxiety among participants taking omega-3.
-For vegetarians there are a number of plant based sources of omega-3 including seeds, leafy greens, walnuts and beans.
+One study showed a 20 per cent reduction in anxiety among participants taking omega-3.
+For vegetarians, there are a number of plant-based sources of omega-3 including seeds, leafy greens, walnuts and beans.

-Green Leafy Vegetables – spinach and swiss chard in particular are packed with magnesium, which can help to regulate cortisol levels and improve wellbeing.
+Green Leafy Vegetables – spinach and swiss chard, in particular, are packed with magnesium, which can help to regulate cortisol levels and improve wellbeing.
 They are also rich in folate which helps your body produce serotonin and dopamine and improve your mood.
-Finally they are high in zinc, which helps maintain your immune system.
+Finally, they are high in zinc, which helps maintain your immune system.

 Milk – high in antioxidants, vitamins B2 and B12, which all need replacing when we are stressed.
 The potassium in milk can also help relieve muscle spasms triggered by feeling tense and calcium eases anxiety and mood swings linked to PMS.

-Nuts – almonds in particular are high in vitamins B2 and E which can support the immune system during times of stress.
+Nuts – almonds, in particular, are high in vitamins B2 and E which can support the immune system during times of stress.
 Eating pistachios, walnuts, or almonds regularly can also help lower your cholesterol.

 Oranges – Another great source of vitamin C which is known to lower blood pressure as well as cortisol levels.